Shazilazi/Shazilazi.github.io/_projects/cleric-incremental.md

 link: /assets/games/undead-uprising.html
 ---

-# Dungeon Cleric

-> A browser-based incremental RPG where you take on the role of a holy cleric fighting endless hordes of the undead.
-Defeat enemies, unlock divine powers, collect equipment, and become stronger through permanent progression.

----

 # Overview

 Dungeon Cleric is an incremental RPG built entirely with HTML, CSS and JavaScript.
 Inspired by idle games, action RPGs and classic dungeon crawlers, the game focuses on rewarding long-term progression while still offering satisfying moment-to-moment combat.